alyssarusonik/alyssarusonik.github.io/index.md

 </div>

 <div style="font-size: 1.2em;">
-I'm a PhD student in Finance at HEC Paris.
-My main research interests presently lie at the intersection of decision theory and finance, and in financial and economic history.
+I am a PhD student in Finance at HEC Paris.
+My research interests presently lie at the intersection of decision theory and finance, and in financial and economic history.

 You can reach me at alyssa.rusonik@hec.edu, and my CV is available <a href="/assets/pdf/AlyssaRusonik_CV.pdf" target="_blank">here</a>.
 </div>